 The college responds to bias acts, including hate crimes, according to procedures that have been ratified by the President’s Cabinet and are reviewed on a regular basis; the policy and reporting procedures may be found on this page.
 Reports of bias acts will be reviewed by the Bias Acts Response Team; see names and contact information for the team members.

 The Bias Acts Response Team oversees the responses to individuals and/or communities who have been affected by bias acts.
-Responses may include investigation and adjudication, as appropriate, by University Police Department, the Office of Student Conduct, and/or the Affirmative Action Office.
+Responses may include investigation and adjudication, as appropriate, by University Police Department, the Office of Student Conduct, the Office of Human Resources and/or the Affirmative Action Office.
 Other kinds of responses (e.g., passive or active programming about bias acts, facilitated meetings among those who have perpetrated bias acts and those who have been targeted, etc.) are arranged on a case-by-case basis.
 Persons or communities who have been targeted will be contacted by a member of the team to discuss possible responses and options for investigation and adjudication.

 According to New York State Penal Law §485.05, a person commits a hate crime when he or she commits a specified criminal offense and either intentionally commits the act or intentionally selects the person against whom the offense is committed in whole or in substantial part because of a belief or perception regarding the race, color, national origin, ancestry, gender, religion, religious practice, age, disability, or sexual orientation of a person, regardless of whether the belief or perception is correct.